 New on-demand presentation on SBIRT in emergency settings

 On June 22, 2016 Gail D’onofrio presented a webinar titled “Closing the Gap: Addressing Substance Use in ERs, Adding Pieces to the Puzzle.”
-The webinar and accompany slides are available on Youtube for anyone to view.
+The webinar and accompanying slides are available on Youtube for anyone to view.